CtrlK

 Progressive Disclosure

 Monolithic wall of text with all content inline.
-Hundreds of lines of code for controllers, services, repositories, middleware, database config, auth, caching, and response formatting are all dumped into a single file.
-Only one reference exists (testing patterns skill) and external URLs are generic documentation links, not structured bundle files.
+Hundreds of lines of code for controllers, services, repositories, middleware, database config, auth, caching, and response formatting are all in a single file.
+Only one reference exists ('See javascript-testing-patterns skill') and external URLs are provided but no bundle files support the content.
+This desperately needs splitting into separate reference files.

 1 / 3